Interested in Conducting Research

 - Check out our faculty interviews for more information!

-Recognize that you can work in the lab of a professor who may not have a primary appointment in one of the SIB departments (Animal Biology, Entomology, Plant Biology).
+Recognize that you can work in the lab of a professor who may not have a primary appointment in one of the SIB departments (Evolution, Ecology, and Behavior, Entomology, Plant Biology).
 Click here to see a more detailed discussion of working with non-SIB faculty or non-faculty researchers.

 IB 390 is the basic introductory research course designed to give students exposure to a research laboratory.
 Students work under the supervision of faculty and graduate students to contribute to the lab's ongoing research projects.
 IB 390 is graded S/U.